bacongravy/macinbox/README.md

 1. Creates a Vagrant box for the VMware provider using the VMDK
 1. Adds the box to Vagrant

+The box created by this tool includes a built-in Vagrantfile which disables the following default Vagrant behaviors:

+1. Checking Vagrant Cloud for new versions of the box
+1. Forwarding from port 2222 on the host to port 22 (ssh) on the guest
+1. Sharing the root folder of the Vagrant environment as '/vagrant' on the guest

+To re-enable the default ssh port forwarding you can add the following line to your environment's Vagrantfile:

+    config.vm.network :forwarded_port, guest: 22, host: 2222, id: "ssh"

+To re-enable the default synced folder you can add the following line to your environment's Vagrantfile:

+    config.vm.synced_folder ".", "/vagrant"

+## Design Philosophy

-This script is intended to do everything that needs to be done to a fresh install of macOS before the first boot to turn it into a Vagrant VMware box that boots macOS with a seamless user experience.
-However, this script is also intended to the do the least amount of configuration possible.
+This tool is intended to do everything that needs to be done to a fresh install of macOS before the first boot to turn it into a Vagrant VMware box that boots macOS with a seamless user experience.
+However, this tool is also intended to the do the least amount of configuration possible.
 Nothing is done that could instead be deferred to a provisioning step in a Vagrantfile or packer template.

 ## Acknowledgements